hjnasd/sd-model-preview-xd/README.md

 ![screenshot of text and images example](https://github.com/CurtisDS/sd-model-preview-xd/raw/main/sd-model-preview-xd-text-and-image-example.png)

-## Known Issues

-- Refreshing models with the "Refresh" button in the extra networks section doesnt update the lists
-- On initial load the selected checkpoint preview doesnt load (just choose a new checkpoint and then change back)
-- Now that LoRA models are supported by default I will try to add support to LoRA without needing the extension

 ## Symlink workaround

-The latest version of gradio (the front end software) doesn't seem to support symlinks for linking files.
-To work around this use Automatic1111's built in arguments for adding additional model directories.
+The latest version of gradio (the software Automatic1111 is built on) doesn't seem to support symlinks for linking files in the webui.
+To work around this use Automatic1111's built in arguments for altering the model directories.

-Edit your web-user.bat COMMANDLINE_ARGS to include the custom directory argument for each model type:
+Edit your `web-user.bat` `COMMANDLINE_ARGS` to include the custom directory argument for each model type:

 `--ckpt-dir "D:\\my models\\checkpoints"`